The 50th Anniversary of The Godfather

 The Godfather’s Production Budget

 For Coppola to achieve his vision for The Godfather, he requested a $5 million budget and an eighty-day shooting schedule.
 Paramount, having recently produced a box office flop with the 1969 film The Brotherhood, initially rejected the suggestion.
 The Brotherhood was widely criticized for key actors Kirk Douglas’ and Alex Cord’s unbelievable portrayal of Italians.
-Therefore, the studio was reluctant to sink too much money into an organized crime flick and actually suggested moving filming to Kansas City to cut costs.
+Therefore, the studio was reluctant to sink too much money into an organized crime flick and suggested moving filming to Kansas City to cut costs.
 However, Coppola remained firm on his request.
 The studio counter-offered, agreeing to pay Coppola’s requested dollar figure, but with the contingency that filming was to be capped at fifty-three days.

 Unfortunately, Coppola was now under Paramount’s thumb to produce a high-quality film on budget and on time.
 This meant the studio’s Vice President, Jack Ballard, was constantly hovering, closely watching the till.
 Paramount’s sizable financial contribution also meant executives felt they had the right to question Coppola at every turn.